 As mentioned previously, I am starting a new blog series that I’m calling the “Most Misinterpreted Bible Passages” series.
-This series will take a look at the most misinterpreted passages in the Bible—both the most often misinterpreted and the most badly misinterpreted.
+This series will take a look at some of the most misinterpreted passages in the Bible—both the most often misinterpreted and the most badly misinterpreted.
+Ultimately, my aim is to make this series into a book, so these blog posts are something of a trial balloon in that respect.
 Before I post anything, I figure it would be good to establish how I aim to go about this.

 First of all, the order of the passages will in no way reflect any sort of ranking but will be entirely arbitrary, relating only to the order in which they come to mind and the posts are completed.